 If you have a mortgage or housing-related loans you may be able to get help towards the interest you pay via means-tested benefits.

 The figure provided by the calculator also assumes that the full amount of your loan will be met (up to a maximum limit).
-However in some circumstances the Department of Work and Pensions may limit the amount of loan they'll meet to less than this.
+However in some circumstances the Department of Work and Pensions may further limit the amount of loan they'll meet, for example, if they believe that your housing costs are excessive.
 If this applies to you then the amount of help you get will actually be lower than the figure estimated by the calculator.
 In some cases this may mean that you are not entitled to any payments at all.

 The rules determining how much help you will get with your housing costs are complex and we would strongly advise you to get more detailed advice about the help that you are likely to receive.
-If you want to find out more about the rules yourself see more information on housing costs.
+If you want to find out more about the rules determining support with mortgage interest and which other loans you can get help with see more information on housing costs.